sous-chefs/tomcat/README.md

 - `tomcat_user`: User to run tomcat as.
 Default: `tomcat_INSTANCENAME`
 - `tomcat_group`: Group of the tomcat user.
 Default: `tomcat_INSTANCENAME`
 - `tomcat_user_shell`: Shell of the tomcat user.
 Default: `/bin/false`
+- `service_vars`: An array of hashes containing additional systemd directives when setting up a service under systemd.

 #### example